jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-For instance, and by default, VMware GemFire components log output using the Spring Boot log pattern.
-However, if you prefer the fine-grained details of Apache Geode’s logging behavior, you can change the `Appender` used by the VMware GemFire `Logger’s` to use the pre-defined "geode" `Appender` instead.
+For instance, and by default, [vmware-gemfire-name] components log output using the Spring Boot log pattern.
+However, if you prefer the fine-grained details of [vmware-gemfire-name]’s logging behavior, you can change the `Appender` used by the [vmware-gemfire-name] `Logger’s` to use the pre-defined "geode" `Appender` instead.
 Simply set the `spring-geode.logging.appender-ref` property to "geode" in a `spring-geode-logging.properties` file on your Spring Boot application